Interpretable Machine Learning for Survival Analysis: Data Application Example

 \emph{SurvSHAP(t)} values can also help to reveal the impact of each feature across the entire dataset, highlighting which features consistently contribute more or less to the predictions.
-On the left hand side Figure~\ref{fig:shap_agg} shows the average absolute \emph{SurvSHAP(t)} contributions over time for the \texttt{ranger} model; \texttt{total\_dead\_sons} is the most important feature at every timepoint, followed by \texttt{dpt1\_vaccination}, which remains the second most important feature up until $t=20$, where it is overtaken by \texttt{total\_dead\_daughters} and eventually at $t\approx45$ also by \texttt{total\_births\_5years}.
+On the left hand side Figure~\ref{fig:shap_agg} shows the average absolute \emph{SurvSHAP(t)} contributions over time for the \texttt{ranger} model; \texttt{pnodes} is the most important feature at every timepoint except $t \in [500, 600]$, followed by \texttt{progrec}.
+All other features, except for \texttt{menostat}, are roughly of equal importance.
+The average absolute \emph{SurvSHAP(t)} contributions are increasing up to time $t=1000$ and then approximately constant.
+In line with the results of PFI, features are of low importance for the prediction for $t<500$, consistent with the Brier score of the featureless Kaplan-Meier learner compared to \texttt{coxph} and \texttt{ranger} model in Figure~\ref{fig:KM}.
 In order to understand both importance and direction of feature contributions aggregated over time for all observations in the test set beeswarm plots, as depicted on the right-hand side of Figure~\ref{fig:shap_agg}, can be used as information-dense summaries.
-For less important features, such as \texttt{total\_children} the dots representing the aggregates \emph{SurvSHAP(t)} values are closely scattered around zero, whereas for more influential features, the dots are spread out along the x-axis.
+For less important features, such as \texttt{horTh} the dots representing the aggregates \emph{SurvSHAP(t)} values are closely scattered around zero ($\in [-0.025, 0.05]$), whereas for more influential features like \texttt{pnodes}, the dots are spread out along the x-axis ($\in [-0.2, 0.1]$).
 Color is used to display the original value of a feature, to reveal their association with the aggregated \emph{SurvSHAP(t)} values.
-For instance, observations with low values of the \texttt{total\_dead\_sons} and \texttt{total\_dead\_daughters} features are in most cases associated with positive aggregated \emph{SurvSHAP(t)} contributions, meaning they make a positive contribution to the predicted probability of survival of each instance.
+For instance, observations with low values of \texttt{pnodes} are in associated with positive aggregated \emph{SurvSHAP(t)} contributions, meaning they make a positive contribution to the predicted probability of survival of each instance.